abandonware/wireless-tools/README.md

 }
 ```
 ## wpa_cli.bssid(interface, ap, ssid, callback)
-The **wpa_cli bssid** command is used to set the preferred APs for an specific ssid on a specific network interface.
+The **wpa_cli bssid** command is used to set the preferred access points for an specific ssid on a specific network interface.

 ``` javascript
 var wpa_cli = require('wireless-tools/wpa_cli');